 The construction industry has a payment problem.
-While not surprising to construction industry participants, the extent of the payment difficulties encountered on construction projects can be surprising to those from other industry.
+While not surprising to construction businesses, the extent of the payment difficulties encountered on projects can be surprising to those from other industries.
 The razor-thin margins, complicated payment structure, high failure rates, hidden parties, and confusing and unfair contractual clauses all combine to create havoc for parties on both ends of the payment chain.

 But, what if this construction payment mess could be solved?
 What if construction payment could be fair to all parties?
 What if construction payment could be streamlined, optimized, and managed to reduce risk to all parties?

 If all of that could happen, it would be the Construction Payment Utopia – and, believe it or not, it’s not as big of a pipe dream as you think.
 Current and developing technology can and will ease many of the construction payment pain points, and get within shouting distance of creating the utopia outlined above.
 How?
 Follow me down the rabbit hole and explore a world in which construction payment problems are a thing of the past.

 The Problems With Construction Payment